 I was in college before the Google era so it wasn’t as easy to find helpful information on internships, resume writing, expectations, or timelines for new grads to follow.
 Now, however, there’s almost too much information out there.The advice can be conflicting and it’s hard to navigate through all the available resources.

-As someone who is a mom, a mentor, and who worked in corporate America for over twelve years with a last-say in the hiring process, here are some tips our grads can use when preparing for their dream roles:
+As someone who is a mom, a mentor, and who worked in corporate America for over twelve years with a last-say in the hiring process, here are tips your grads can use when preparing for their dream role in the workforce:

 Start early.
 Don’t wait until you’ve already graduated to start researching role prerequisites and company profiles.
 Find out how far in advance they take interns, and then see if you can set up an interview.
 The more you know, the more you’ll know if the role or company is right for you.

 Find a mentor.
 With LinkedIn and other social media outlets, you can connect with people in your desired arena very easily.
 Ask them for advice.
 See if they’ll meet you for coffee, or allow you a few minutes on the phone so you can pick their brain.

 Research.
 Look up leaders in your desired industry, or research your favorite entrepreneur or business icon.
 Most have written books that give you a blueprint for success.
 One of my favorite books with invaluable advice for high school or college students about to launch their careers is The Coffee Run, by Sydney N. Fulkerson.
 It’s a quick read detailing out a what-to-do and how-to-do-it guide for acquiring internships.
 It should be a mandatory read for all upper class-men.